 Where we’d like to be able to contact you about our products and services, we’ll seek your consent to keep and re-use your contact details for that purpose.
 You have the right to withdraw consent to marketing at any time by contacting us.

-If you have any questions about the way in which we collect, hold or process your data.
-Or wish to exercise your rights, please contact us at GDPRenquiries@aqa.org.uk.
+We have an established Data Protection Office that oversees AQA’s activities to ensure that your personal data is handled ethically and in line with our legal obligations.
+If you have any questions about the way in which we collect, hold or process your data, or wish to exercise your rights, please contact us at GDPRenquiries@aqa.org.uk.
+Our Data Protection Officer is Graham Dwyer.